COBRAPROsimulator/COBRAPRO/paper/paper.md

 ```
 Similar to `DFN_pso_0_05C.m`, the simulation results generated from the identified parameters are plotted against the experimental data, as shown in \autoref{fig:V_HPPC} and \autoref{fig:SOC_HPPC}.

-To replicate the results shown here, run the code `Examples/Parameter_Identification_Results/DFN_pso_HPPC_identification.m` and load the mat file containing the identified HPPC values using $\beta=0.95$ in the `User Input` section:
+In `Examples/Parameter_Identification_Results/DFN_pso_HPPC_identification.m`, replicate the results shown here by defining the following in the `User Input` section:
 ```MATLAB
 %--------------------------------------------------------------------------
 % Enter your identified parameters
 %--------------------------------------------------------------------------
 load('identified_parameters_HPPC_0_95Corr.mat')
 ```
+This loads the mat file containing the identified HPPC values using $\beta=0.95$.
 Note that the identified HPPC values for $\beta=0.90$ or $\beta=0.99$ can also be viewed by loading `identified_parameters_HPPC_0_90Corr.mat` or `identified_parameters_HPPC_0_99Corr.mat` instead.

 ![HPPC voltage identification results using $\beta=0.95$.\label{fig:V_HPPC}](HPPC_Voltage_corr95.png){ width=65% }

 ![HPPC positive and negative electrode SOC identification results using $\beta=0.95$.\label{fig:SOC_HPPC}](HPPC_SOC_corr95.png){ width=65% }

 ## UDDS Driving Cycle Validation
-In the code `Examples/Parameter_Identification_Results/DFN_pso_UDDS_validation.m`, the identified parameters from the C/20 capacity test and HPPC data are validated using the UDDS driving cycle.
+In `Examples/Parameter_Identification_Results/DFN_pso_UDDS_validation.m`, the identified parameters from the C/20 capacity test and HPPC data are validated using the UDDS driving cycle.
 The model is simulated under the UDDS profile and compared against the experimental UDDS data.

 In the `User Input` section, load the parameter values identified from C/20 and HPPC data:
 ```MATLAB